Over seventeen years of website redesign experience, tips you have to pay attention to.

 Remember that first impressions count so make sure your redesign has impact and reflects your brand.

-Five Design Tips to Wow Your Visitors
+Five Website Redesign Tips to Wow Your Visitors

 1. Consistent Appearance